open-pioneer/trails-openlayers-base-packages/src/packages/map/README.md

 }
 ```

-Example implementation of the service with an advanced configuration.
+Example: Simple implementation of the service with an advanced configuration.

 ```ts
 // YOUR-APP/MapConfigProviderImpl.ts